Paul-Browne/email-resource/Exact target/README.md

 ### OFFERS TABLE

-The offers table will show a list of up to 12 offers in a simple table, the table can have one or two columns
+The offers table will show a list of up to 12 offers in a simple table, the table can have one or two columns, and can be customized by color

 |NAME|VALUE|